 Promoting war and peace: a contradiction in terms

-The exhibition summer of love currently showing at Deutsche Bank’s Palais Populaire examines the cultural and political flower power movement of 1967, which adamantly condemned the Vietnam War and advocated love and peace.
+The exhibition summer of love currently showing at Deutsche Bank’s Palais Populaire examines the cultural and political movement of 1967, which adamantly condemned the Vietnam War and advocated love and peace.
 Yet in the period 2015–2017, Deutsche Bank awarded almost two billion euro in loans and bonds to selected arms manufacturing companies.11

-And the Allianz arts foundation takes such contradictions ad absurdum: in parallel to perpetuating the war in Yemen by making massive investments in various arms manufacturers, it not only supports projects and events on the theme of Asylum and Migration,12 but also awards an annual scholarship, the so-called Torschreiber am Pariser Platz, to a writer in exile, in partnership with the Brandenburger Tor – Kulturstiftung der Berliner Sparkasse.
+And the Allianz Kulturstiftung takes such contradictions ad absurdum: in parallel to perpetuating the war in Yemen by making massive investments in various arms manufacturers, it not only supports projects and events on the theme of Asylum and Migration,12 but also awards an annual scholarship, the so-called Torschreiber am Pariser Platz, to a writer in exile, in partnership with the Brandenburger Tor – Kulturstiftung der Berliner Sparkasse.
 This year’s scholarship, endowed with 12,000 EUR, went to the Yemen author Galal Alahmadi.13 How does all of this fit together?

 What “a concrete, practical responsibility to society” would really mean